BFRO STORE

 After co-organizing the 2014 Iowa expedition with Steve Moon, Bob Barhite led the 2015, 2016 and 2022 Iowa expeditions at one of the most reliable locations in the state.
 On the most recent trip little activity until the final night when eye glow was seen and rocks were thrown in basically the same area where encounters occurred during previous trips.

-Bob Barhite knows all the Iowa report locations (published and not published) so it will undoubtedly be a good bet for video and sound recordings and will draw experienced bigfot researchers from across the midwest.
+Bob Barhite knows all the Iowa report locations (published and not published) so it will undoubtedly be a good bet for video and sound recordings and will draw experienced bigfoot researchers from across the midwest.

 river